klaytn/klaytn-docs/docs/node/endpoint-node/installation-guide/testing-the-installation.md

 # Testing the Installation

+It is time to check that Endpoint Node is successfully installed and it is working as expected after installation.

 ## Process Status

 It is possible to check the status of EN's process using the status commands `systemctl` and `kend`.